DungKHoang/Generate-Ansible-playbooks-from-Excel/readme.md

    * Composer_OneView

-        **ip**           --> IP address of the OneView instance.
+        **ip**           --> IP address of the OneView instance
-        The OneView instance needs to be online as the python script will connect to it to collect information **userName**     --> administrator name
+        **userName**     --> administrator name
         **password**     --> administrator password

+        Note:         The OneView instance needs to be online as the python script will connect to it to collect information

    * TimeLocale
    * firmwareBundle